Code-Institute-Submissions/recycle-it/README.md

 appears to be to use touchMove event.
 Unfortunately as this was only discovered near at the end of my testing and close to my submission date, I was not able to make the relevant changes to correct this.
 Going forward this is something I would like to rectify when I can make corrections.

+As of 23/10/20, submisison day of this project.
+I would just like to add that the responsiveness of this site could be much better, I have run out of time to perfect certain areas of this project.
+I got stuck for a very long time on figuring out and getting the drag and drop functions to work.
+I spent even longer on constructing the modal that pops up automatically at the end of each game level.
+These unforseen issues put me behind schedule and I had to make sacrifices, responsiveness has suffered as a result and also I would have liked to have cleared more of the warnings that testing has uncovered.
+Obviosuly, if I had more time I would have included additional media queries to improve the site and, although the warnings don't have an impact on the site itself, I know it's good etiquette to remove them.

 ## Deployment